Beaded Bridal Shawl01.Aug.17 / Kirsten Ballering

 A blocked shawl measures 150 by 51cm (59 by 20in).

-One section between beads measures 3.8cm (1.5in) in width on a 4.5mm crochet hook, four sections between beads measures 15cm.
+One section between beads measures 3.8cm (1.5in) in width with a 4.5mm crochet hook, four sections between beads measures 15cm.
 22 rows measure 10cm (4in) in height, all measurements unblocked.

 - I strung the beads on the yarn per 150-200 beads.
 When I ran out of beads, I cut the yarn and strung on 200 new beads.

 - Don’t forget to alternate colours.
 The beads have to be strung on the strands before you start crocheting.
 This means that the beads will always be between your crochet and your yarn, just pull the yarn you need to crochet through and keep the beads back.